icerpc/icerpc-csharp/examples/GreeterProtobuf/README.md

-# GreeterProto
+# GreeterProtobuf

-The GreeterProto example illustrates how to use [Protobuf][protobuf] to encode the payloads of IceRPC requests and responses.
+The GreeterProtobuf example illustrates how to use [Protobuf][protobuf] to encode the payloads of IceRPC requests and responses.

 It's a variation of the [Greeter](Greeter) example that uses Protobuf instead of Slice.
 See also the